MMcClure11/discuss/NOTES.md

 conn: short for connection, it is a struct it's the focal point of the phoenix application represents both the incoming and the outgoing request

+Model must do two things
+1. have a schema so it knows exactly what to expect from postgres